 3. Eliminate invalid citations as quickly as possible

 Building your case on solid footing is essential to clients.
 Doing so in a timely fashion is essential to your bottom line.
-In the new decade, the top attorneys will use every tool in their kit to get to work efficiently while maintaining (or improving) the quality of their work.
-KeyCite flags in Westlaw Edge provide a shortcut to the most negative treatment of a case without having to navigate to the full document.
+Top attorneys will use every tool in their kit to get to work efficiently while maintaining (or improving) the quality of their work.
+KeyCite flags in Westlaw Edge immediately indicate whether anything has been negatively treated in a case so you don’t have to navigate to the full document.
 It’s the assurance you need, right within your search results.

 4. Use AI to see beyond the obvious issues